caprover/caprover/README.md

 You can visit Captain in the browser and set custom parameters for your app such as environment variables, and do much more!

+For more details regarding deployment, mainly `captain-definition` file, please see CLI docs.

 ## Do Much More: